jkeener/vue-portfolio/README.md

 ## Work to do

+- [ ] Write better instructions for changing the nav and routing.
+- [ ] Simplift routing.
+(I changed to to work on the test site.
+I should have just used 2 sets of files).
 - [x] Switch from using the css lightbox to a js based one.
 - [ ] Revamp the CSS.
 (Did some, still needs work though)
 - [x] Automate 'work' page better - now it is several steps to add a picture.